Welcome to 8fit! We’re passionate about helping people like you look and feel in shape.

 - Keep track of your daily weight and foods you eat to make smarter choices.

 - Reprogram your genes, regardless of your starting condition.

 Things to avoid with this program

-- Avoid the treadmill.
+- Limit long hours on the treadmill.
 Doing cardio for hours is not the most efficient way to lose fat.

 - Avoid overtraining.
 More than 20-30 minutes of intense exercise can be counterproductive.

 - Avoid hunger.
 Starving yourself results in unhealthy, unattractive weight and muscle loss.

 - No magic solutions.
 We’ll explain the details of how everything works.